Skip to main content

 • NC Home Advantage Mortgage: The NC Home Advantage Mortgage is a first-time loan option that offers competitive rates on government-backed mortgage loans.
 If you qualify for the loan, you may also be able to go on to apply for up to 5% in down payment assistance.
 This assistance is issued as a second mortgage that is not due until you sell your home or refinance your loan.

-• 1st Home Advantage Down Payment: The 1st Home Advantage Down Payment program offers first-time homebuyers and eligible military veterans with up to $15,000 in additional down payment assistance issued as a forgivable second mortgage.
+• 1st Home Advantage Down Payment: The 1st Home Advantage Down Payment program offers first-time homebuyers and eligible military veterans up to $15,000 in additional down payment assistance issued as a forgivable second mortgage.
 To qualify, you must be buying your first home using an NC Home Advantage Mortgage and have a credit score of at least 620 points.

 Additional down payment assistance programs may be available through your local government.